 The Florist’s Loft is a botanical event space in Toronto.
-Despite their small social media community, the brand has a strong and consistent presence and brand image, which creates the sense of trust and loyalty.
+Despite its small social media community, the brand has a strong and consistent presence and brand image, which creates a sense of trust and loyalty.
 By showcasing their space they generate more consumer demand.

 Branding is about understanding your target market and the competition within the market share.
-Branding is about reaching potential customers who see you as a sole provider of solutions for their needs.
-Promotions are key to reaching this customer base, exposing your brand to these customers and building a brand community.
+Branding is about reaching potential customers who see you as the sole provider of solutions for their needs.
+Promotions are key to reaching this customer base, exposing your brand to these customers, and building a brand community.

 A strong brand will figure out all the above qualities: